ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/K.md

 ## K in the roof of the mouth (without a breath)
 <Audio src="7M7w.mp3" inline/>

 This sound is similar to the English ''s'''k'''ew''.
 It is pronounced by having the most backwards part of your tongue touch the roof of your mouth.
-It is the same sound as the Icelandic ''g'' in the words "gítar, gær, ógeð", and is the same as in ''"''kennari" but without the small breath of air.
+It is the same sound as the Icelandic ''g'' in the words "gítar, gær, ógeð", and is the same as in "kennari" but without the small breath of air.

 It appears in the middle of a word, before '''e''', '''i''', '''í''', '''y''', '''ý''', '''æ''', '''ei''' or '''ey''':